Frequently Asked Questions

 How do I obtain a death certifcate?

-This can prove to be difficult depending on what city or county the person has died, as everyone has their own protocol.
+This can prove to be difficult depending on what city or county the person has died in, as everyone has their own protocol.
 The standard process is outlined below.

 Legally, you must register a death with your local health registrar within 8 days to complete a Death Certificate.
 However, it's best to start as soon as possible, since you will also have a 15 hour time-frame to get the last attending physician to sign it.
 It may be worthwhile to seek the help of a funeral director with this specific task.
 Death Certificates are almost solely done electronically now (referred to as EDRS) and can be extremely difficult or impossible to do on paper depending on the city you are registering the death.